-Sourcing everything for your wedding day on the High Street isn’t as challenging as you may imagine.
-This week, our Woodhall Manor wedding planners have put together a list of their top ideas for wedding favours, all of which can be cost-effectively and conveniently sourced from your local High Street.
+Sourcing everything for your wedding day on the High Street isn’t as challenging as it may seem.
+This week, we have put together a list of our top ideas for wedding favours, all of which can be cost-effectively and conveniently sourced from your local High Street.

 We’ve seen plenty of bespoke seed packets as favours over the years, but if you’re tight on budget and can’t afford to go personalised, we think there’s nothing wrong in giving off-the-shelf seeds to your wedding guests.